Long-tailed paradise whydah: Behaviour and ecology

 Additionally, these paradise whydahs are granivorous where they feed on small seed that ripen and fall on the ground.
-For foraging, these finches use something called "double scratch" where they utilize both of their feet almost simultaneously scratching the ground to find seeds in dust and hop backwards to pick up the seed.
+For foraging, they use something called "double scratch" where they use both of their feet almost simultaneously scratching the ground to find seeds in dust and hop backwards to pick up the seed.
 Another technique they use is their tongue.
-They would dehusks grass seeds with their bill rolling the seeds with their tongue one at a time back and forth against the ridge of the palate.
+They dehusk grass seeds with their bill by rolling the seeds with their tongue one at a time back and forth against the ridge of the palate.

 Relationship to humans

-Whydahs in general are known to be kept as cage birds for their song and colorful breeding plumage for many years.
+Whydahs in general have been kept for many years as cage birds, for their song and brightly coloured breeding plumage.
 In 1581, a renaissance scholar named Michel de Montaigne visited Florence where he was able to see these paradise whydahs in the Medici aviaries.
 He described them with la cue deus longues plumes comme celles d'un chapon which in translation meant "a tail of two long plumes like those of a rooster".
 Ligozzi, a chief botanical painter of the Medici aviaries, illustrated a painting of the common fig where people later identified that the two birds in the painting were actually the paradise whydah and the indigobird.
 Other than the beauty, the paradise whydahs can be a nuisance especially for farmers.
-For instance, in the highlands of Guinea and Sierra Leone, these paradise whydahs feed on small seeds of cultivated fonio which is known as "acha" or "hungry rice" before they can be harvested and that also happens to be the first food source available to the human inhabitants after the season of rains.
+For instance, in the highlands of Guinea and Sierra Leone, paradise whydahs feed on small seeds of cultivated fonio before they can be harvested, and that also happens to be the first food source available to the human inhabitants after the season of rains.